ptux/interactive-scenarios/pod-lifecycle/intro.md

 This scenarios aim for getting a better understanding of:

 - pod lifecycle
-- pod and containers status
+- container status
+- sidecar pattern

 ## overview

 ## what I learned